Virtual Reality/Augmented Reality (VR/AR) Design at Shenandoah University: the first VR undergraduate degrees in Virginia.

 - ARVR 230 Video Production in 360

 - ARVR 240 3D Modeling and Design

 - ARVR 310 Immersive Experience Design

 The 21-24 credit Virtual Reality Undergraduate Certificate provides a foundation in AR/VR tools, systems and methods.
 This 21-24 credit certificate is designed for students who are majoring in another field and/or who have already graduated with another degree and are seeking an additional credential.

 The 12-credit certificate in History and Immersive Technology is designed for students who desire to gain technical proficiency in immersive technology (virtual reality and augmented reality) as a medium for the presentation of historical knowledge and experiences.

 Career & Professional Development helps Shenandoah students search and apply for internships related to their major and career goals.
 Internships differentiate you as an applicant in your future job searches, provide hands on experience in your field, allow you to sample different career paths for your major, and help you find a specific position that fits your passion before graduation.

 Career and Salary Possibilities

-The Bachelor of Arts in Virtual Reality Design will prepare students for careers producing high quality 360 video and immersive media for AR/VR/MR applications.
+The Bachelor of Science in Virtual Reality Design will prepare students for careers working as technical specialists and/or developers in AR/VR or related fields.